 On September 12, 2019, the Chester County Employees Retirement Fund, individually and on behalf of all others similarly situated, filed a purported securities class action complaint for violation of federal securities laws against us, certain of our current and former directors and officers, and the underwriters of our November 14, 2017 public stock offering, in the Supreme Court of the State of New York, New York County.
 On November 7, 2019, plaintiff filed an amended complaint, or the New York Complaint.
 The New York Complaint is brought on behalf of an alleged class of those who purchased our securities pursuant and/or traceable to our November 14, 2017 public stock offering.
 The New York Complaint purports to allege claims arising under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933, as amended, and generally alleges that the defendants violated the federal securities laws by, among other things, making material misstatements or omissions concerning the results of our APOLLO Phase 3 clinical trial of patisiran.
 The plaintiff seeks, among other things, the designation of the action as a class action, an award of unspecified compensatory damages, rescissory damages, interest, costs and expenses, including counsel fees and expert fees, and other relief as the court deems appropriate.
 All defendants filed a joint motion to dismiss the New York Complaint in its entirety on December 20, 2019.
-On November 2, 2020, the Court entered a Decision and Order denying defendants' motion to dismiss.
-In November 2020, defendants filed a notice of appeal of the Court's decision to the Appellate Division feed denying court of the State of New York for the First Department.
-Defendants' appeal was fully briefed in March 2021, and the Appellate Division heard oral argument on April 7, 2021.
-Defendants' appeal remains pending.
+On November 2, 2020, the Supreme Court of the State of New York decision and Order denying defendants' motion to dismiss.
+In November 2020, defendants filed a notice of appeal of the Supreme Court's decision and Order affirming in part and reversing in part the Supreme Court's decision.
+In June 2021, defendants filed a motion in the First Department entered a Decision and Order affirming in part and reversing in part the Supreme Court's decision.
+In June 2021, the parties reached an agreement in principle to resolve the matter.
+Proceedings in the First Department are adjourned until February 2022 pending final ap